 Frontier Developments was founded in 1994 by Braben following the success of his eight-bit open-world space sim Elite and its sequel Frontier: Elite II, both co-authored with Ian Bell.
 The latter proved a smash hit: offering billions of procedurally generated star systems to visit and an immersive simulation engine that allowed users to fly anywhere and do anything - watching the Earth rise from the surface of a nearby asteroid is one particular memory that stands out in this writer's mind - the open-ended titles struck a chord with gamers and would find its way onto the Amiga, CD32, Atari ST and PC platforms.

 A sequel to the sequel, Frontier: First Encounters, was not quite as successful.
 Bell was not involved in the project, the result of which was a very public falling-out with his former colleague, and despite adding texture mapping to the engine to improve graphical fidelity, expanding the story-based gameplay and adding sampled video to the CD release, the game flopped due to a mass of bugs.
 Braben laid the blame for these firmly at the door of the publisher GameTek, which he claimed shipped the game early and in a near-unplayable state.
-With internet access still being a rarity in the homes of 1995, patching copies that had already been purchased wasn't exactly straightforward - and Braben would bring a lawsuit, settled by the publisher out-of-court in 1999, against GameTek.
+With internet access still being a rarity in the homes of 1995, patching copies that had already been purchased wasn't exactly straightforward - and the pair would air their differences in court over the matter.

 Despite that little hiccough, Braben promised fans of the series that work on Elite 4 - despite F:FE not having the Elite name anywhere in its title - was well underway in 1998.
 Numerous teaser images were shared showing a far more up-to-date engine, but development slowed to a halt and news stopped coming.